-A social history of medicine, including non-Western and unorthodox traditions, with a cross cultural focus on healers and an emphasis on the evolution of the allied health professions.
-Topics may include the consolidation of biomedicine, women and indigenous healers, the modern hospital, and the patient's perspective.
+A social history of medicine, including non-Western and unorthodox traditions, with a cross-cultural focus on healers and an emphasis on the evolution of the allied health professions.
+Historical settings and thematic emphases will vary from year to year depending on the expertise of the instructor.
 (Prerequisite: Semester 7 standing or permission of instructor.)